Interplay of magnetic field and trigonal distortion in the honeycomb $\Gamma$ model: Occurrence of a spin-flop phase: Magnetic field-induced quantum phase diagram

 Similar to the Kitaev honeycomb model, in the $\Gamma$-$\Gamma'$ model we also calculate the hexagonal plaquette operator \cite{Kitaev2006}

 where the sites 1--6 form a hexagon plaquette labeled by $p$ (see Fig.~\ref{FIG-GemClPD}(a)).
 Without loss of generality, we define the flux-like density $\overline{W}_p = \sum_p\langle\hat{W}_p\rangle/N_p$ where $N_p = N/2$ is the number of plaquette.
 Figure~\ref{FIG-HCGAFluxWp}(a) shows the flux-like density $\overline{W}_p$ with respect to the magnetic field.
 In the $\Gamma$SL region the net flux $\overline{W}_p$ is $-0.25(2)$ at zero field, followed by a steady ascent as the field increases.
-The flux-like density will finally become positive and reach to its maximal value of 0.10(1) at $h_{t,2}$.
-After that it has a sudden drop when entering into the paramagnetic phase.
-It is interesting to note that the flux-like density in the paramagnetic phase does not has a monotonous behavior; instead, it first declines with the field and then increases again, reaching to a saturated value ultimately.
+The flux-like density finally becomes positive and reach its maximal value of 0.10(1) at $h_{t,2}$.
+After that one enters into the paramagnetic phase accompanied by a sudden drop of $\overline{W}_p$.
+It is interesting to note that the flux-like density in the paramagnetic phase does not has a monotonous behavior; instead, it first declines with the field and then increases again, reaching a saturated value ultimately.
 For large enough magnetic field along the [111] direction, all the spins $\mathbf{S}_i = \boldsymbol{\sigma}_i/2$ are totally polarized with the same magnitude, $\langle \sigma_i^x\rangle$ = $\langle \sigma_i^y\rangle$ = $\langle \sigma_i^z\rangle$ = ${1}/{\sqrt3}$.
 Thus, expectation value of hexagonal plaquette operator at large enough magnetic field is

 As can be seen from the inset of Fig.~\ref{FIG-HCGAFluxWp}(a), $\overline{W}_p$ indeed approaches to $1/27$ with the increase of magnetic field.

 We continue the discussion of hexagonal plaquette operator by calculating the plaquette-plaquette correlation $\langle W_p\cdot W_q\rangle$.
 The plaquette structure factor is defined as \cite{SahaFZetal2019}